 Does the furniture have to have CE marking?

-The most important groups of goods that are to be placed on the market with CE marking apart from the furniture are sports products, goods available for general use or movement, some cosmetics, food contact articles, clothing, textiles, etc.
+The most important groups of goods that are to be placed on the market with CE marking, apart from furniture, are sports products, goods available for general use or movement, some cosmetics, food contact articles, clothing, textiles, etc.

 Is sports equipment subject to CE marking?